 You are required to read and comply with the University's Policy on Academic Dishonesty.
-We reserve the right to photocopy exam papers before returning them to you after they are graded.
 During exams and quizzes you are only allowed to have out writing utensils and simple calculators.
 You are not to have out any other kinds of devices or any pieces of paper other than those provided.
 We will supply both the test papers and an adequate supply of writing and scrap paper.